enjoythecode/scrum-wizards-cs321/README.md

 <h3 align="left"> Extension 3: Write your report in Markdown as a readme file in your repository, including table images and appropriate tags and content.</h4>

-We wrote our report into a markdown file, (which you are looking at now) in addition to our original report on drive.
+We wrote our report into a markdown file on our Github repository, (which you are looking at now) in addition to our original report on drive.

 <h2 align="left">References/Acknowledgements</h3>